SecureSubmit/heartland-zencart-plugin/README.md

 ## Installation

 To install the development version, download and extract the files in this repo to the root of your ZenCart root folder.
 Activate and configure the plugin.
+Open the composer from the root directory and run the command "composer require globalpayments/php-sdk"

 ## Contributing